-Prenatal CORT was expected to have a negative effect on learning, declining CORT-treated lizards performance in the learning task (Lemaire et al. 2000; Zhu et al. 2004; Eaton et al. 2015; Farrell et al. 2015; Bebus et al. 2016).
-However, we did not find any significant difference between hormone treatments in none of the two species.
+We predicted that prenatal CORT would decrease learning ability in lizards based on past research (Lemaire et al. 2000; Zhu et al. 2004; Eaton et al. 2015; Farrell et al. 2015; Bebus et al. 2016).
+However, we found that CORT treatment did not affect learning ability in either species.
 Our results are consistent with other experiments that showed no effect of prenatal GCs on learning abilities (Szuran et al. 1994; Bebus et al. 2016).
 In this sense, GCs are known to have hormetic effects, with low or short exposure to GCs improving performance in learning tasks, and high levels impairing proficiency (Du et al. 2009; McEwen 2012).
 When using the same dose and application methods in eggs of L. delicata, Crino et al. (2024) found CORT treatment had sustained effects on growth, mitochondrial activity, and baseline CORT levels; and their findings also aligned with the predictions expected under high GCs elevations.
 This suggests that the absence of effects on learning abilities are not due to methodological caveats, but rather to L. delicata and L. guichenoti’s brain being robust to CORT elevations during development.
 However, since dose effects can differ between tissues (Lemaire et al. 2000), we cannot dismiss the possibility that our concentrations failed to elicit changes to the brain that would result in impaired learning.

 Conversely, the absence of significant effects of prenatal CORT on learning could be due to the cognitive task employed, as some studies show that the impact of GCs can vary between brain regions (Lemaire et al. 2000).
 GCs action involve genomic and nongenomic mechanisms that implicate different types of receptors that can be distributed unevenly in the various regions of the brain (McEwen 2012), and may be related to the learning performance in distinct tasks.
 For instance, in European starlings, males stressed during early stages of development performed worse in a visual associative learning task, but show no differences with control birds when the stimuli tested was acoustic (Farrell et al. 2015).
 Similarly, while Scrub-jays that had lower CORT levels as nestlings performed better on an associative learning test as adults, but not on a reversal learning task (Bebus et al. 2016).
 We must acknowledge the possibility that prenatal CORT does not affect the brain regions involved in coding associative learning in these species, and future studies should focus on examining the effect of early-life stress on different cognitive domains.